 Today, I have to admit that I was wrong about Medium.
-A few weeks ago I published a post on Medium to say bye bye1,2.
+A few weeks ago, I published a post on Medium to say bye-bye1,2.
 I was there at the beginning of this publishing platform and published quite a few articles.
-But I didn’t like the monetization of Medium overtime.
+But I didn’t like the monetization of Medium over time.
 I realized my stand on this wasn’t fair.
 Let me explain.

 Medium has what they call a partner program where writers can get money for their content.
 If people like what they read, they will read articles up to the very end and even “clap” their virtual hands to show their appreciation.
 This is the way we, the author, get paid.
 I decided to try it myself and enter this program (I’m also a paying member now).
-On my WordPress blog, I did something different where I created a tip jar so my readers can tip me.
-I’m still waiting for my first tips by the way.
+On my WordPress blog, I did something different where I created a tip jar so my readers could tip me.
+I’m still waiting for my first tips, by the way.

 As Medium writes on their partner program help page:

 You’re rewarded by readers, not advertisers

 And to me, this is a big plus because it means that there are better ways to monetize a service or content than by depending on ad-related content.